MichalisPanayides/Talks/Annual Review/Story Board.md

 - Ambulance service and ED interaction
 - Imperfect Information Extensive form game

-- Set of regulations: 95% of patients - 4 hours between arrivals-services
+- Set of regulations: 95% of patients within 4 hours
 - Causes ambulances blockage in an attempt to satisfy regulations
 - Not necessarily a bad plan - but to what extend?